sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 rabbitmqctl set_permissions -p /sensu monitor_user "" "" ".*"
 {{< /highlight >}}

-To monitor that your RabbitMQ instance is responding, you will need to do so from an independent Sensu stack.
+To monitor the RabbitMQ instance, you will need to do so from an independent Sensu stack.
-The [rabbitmq-alive sensu plugin][10] provides that ability using the below configuration with your RabbitMQ credentials.
+The [rabbitmq-alive plugin][10] provides that ability using the following configuration with your RabbitMQ credentials.

 {{< highlight json >}}
 {